ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

   write/atomic data from the :doc:`compute unit <compute-unit>`, and coalesces them into fewer requests for the cache to process.

-* An address translation unit, also known as the L1 Unified Translation Cache (UTCL1), that translates requests from virtual to physical addresses for lookup in the cache.
+* An address translation unit, also known as the :ref:`L1 Unified Translation Cache (UTCL1) <desc-utcl1>`, that translates requests from virtual to physical addresses for lookup in the cache.
 The translation unit has an L1 translation lookaside buffer (L1TLB) to reduce the cost of repeated translations.

 * A Tag RAM that looks up whether a requested cache line is already present in the :ref:`cache <desc-tc>`.

-* The result of the Tag RAM lookup is placed in the L1 cache controller for routing to the correct location, e.g., the `L2 Memory Interface <TCP_TCC_Transactions_Detail>`__ for misses or the :ref:`cache RAM <desc-tc>` for hits.
+* The result of the Tag RAM lookup is placed in the L1 cache controller for routing to the correct location; for instance, the :ref:`L2 Memory Interface <vl1d-l2-transaction-detail>` for misses or the :ref:`cache RAM <desc-tc>` for hits.

-* The cache RAM, also known as the `texture cache (TC) <desc-tc>`, stores requested data for potential reuse.
-Data returned from the :doc:`L2 cache <l2-cache>` is placed into the cache RAM before going down the `data-return path <TD>`__.
+* The cache RAM, also known as the :ref:`texture cache (TC) <desc-tc>`, stores requested data for potential reuse.
+Data returned from the :doc:`L2 cache <l2-cache>` is placed into the cache RAM before going down the :ref:`data-return path <desc-td>`.

 * A backend data processing unit, also known as the :ref:`texture data (TD) <desc-td>` that routes data back to the requesting